6 Common Air Conditioner Smells Answered and How to Fix the Problem

 When your air conditioner is fresh and working properly, it’s not normal to be smelling anything weird.
-Unexpected air conditioner noises and strange smells are a clue that something is off.
-If your air conditioner is old or you haven’t had service completed within the last year, they can be a sure sign you need pro air conditioning repair in Hodgenville.
+Out of the ordinary air conditioner noises and odd smells are a sign that something is off.
+If your air conditioner is past its prime or you haven’t had service completed lately, they can be a clear sign you need skilled air conditioning repair in Hodgenville.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical odor, isn’t a positive sign.
-You may also report your:
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a good sign.
+You might also report your:

 • Air conditioner smells like paint thinner